wilsonae/GetData_Assignment/README.md

 The associated program [run_analysis.R](https://github.com/wilsonae/GetData_Assignment/blob/master/run_analysis.R) requires the additional R packages *dplyr* and *tidyr*.
 It will load these two libraries at execution.

+It is possible for the program to download the zipfile using the URL provided in the assignment instructions.
+However, I have not done this as it is a waste of bandwidth to download a file that is nearly 60Mb every time that this program is run.

 ## Process used by the program to clean the data and create a tidy dataset (with code snippets)

 ### Load the required additional libraries